TWi5td/thomas-schmidt-portfolio/README.md

 # Thomas Schmidt – E-Portfolio

-Welcome to my professional e-portfolio for **ENGL 317: Technical Writing II** at the University of Idaho.
+Welcome to my professional e-portfolio.

 This site was created using **GitHub Pages** to showcase my professional identity and supplement application materials for internships and career opportunities in the field of computer engineering.